ssc-datascience/ssc-datascience.github.io/LDA.md

-# references and more to read
+# References and more to read

 Using LDA on scientific papers: